alex-dickinson/SeisMix/paper/paper.md

 # Acknowledgements

-Thanks to Kathy Gunn for testing `SeisMix` and to Bryn Pickering for helping build the distribution.
+Thanks to [Kathy Gunn](https://kathygunn.github.io/) for testing `SeisMix` and to [Bryn Pickering](https://www.brynpickering.com/) for helping build the distribution.
+This work was funded by the [Natural Environment Research Council](https://nerc.ukri.org/) and by the [North East Local Enterprise Partnership](https://www.northeastlep.co.uk/).

 # References